Cappadocia: Byzantine periods

-The Arrival of Muslim Arab armies in the mid-seventh century resulted in the breakdown of civil and military order of the Eastern provinces and a colossal displacement of population.
+The arrival of Muslim Arab armies in the mid-seventh century resulted in the breakdown of civil and military order in the Eastern provinces and a colossal displacement of population.
 Cappdocia became a border region of the Byzantine Empire, frequently raided by the Caliphate.
 From the 7th century, Cappadocia was divided between the Anatolic and Armeniac themes.
 The frontier zone between Caeserea (Kayseri) and Melitene became a no-man's land, in which the akritai and ghazis fought each other and which is remembered in the epic Digenes Akritas.
 The warfare, consisting of the yearly razzias as well as major campaigns took a heavy toll on the cities and villages, especially on the favourite Arab lines of march.